Three Thousand Stitches By Sudha Murty | Quotes And Summary

 The 21st-century version of the age-old stories of Krishna’s Rasleela and Draupadi’s story of the Akshayapatra is edited and narrated by Sudha Murty’s granddaughters.

-A Day in the Infosys Foundation
+10. A Day in the Foundation - Behind the scenes of her charitable work

 The summary of the story is in the title itself.
 The twist is Suddha Murty tagged her friend along everywhere with her one day, as her friend was unable to understand why she could not attend a ceremony at her friend’s house.